lupyuen/lupyuen.github.io/src/usb.md

 [(See the complete log)](https://github.com/lupyuen/lora-sx1262#receive-message)

-PineDio USB has successfully received a 29-byte LoRa Message from RAKwireless WisBlock!
+PineDio USB has successfully received a 28-byte LoRa Message from RAKwireless WisBlock!

+Our PineDio USB Driver has an issue with __CH341 SPI Transfers__...

+__Receiving a LoRa Message on PineDio USB above 28 bytes will cause message corruption!__

+Thus we limit the Receive LoRa Message Size to __28 bytes__.

+(There's a way to fix this...
+More about CH341 later)

 ![](https://lupyuen.github.io/images/usb-receive4.png)